Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Simulations

 \paragraph*{Estimands} The estimand of interest is $\satett(v,1)$, which was set to $0.5$ in the subgroup defined by $V=1$ and $-0.5$ in the subgroup $V=0$.

 \paragraph*{Methods} For each dataset generated within each scenario we used the methods summarized in Table \ref{table_methods}.

-\paragraph*{Performance metrics} We report absolute bias, variance, coverage of the 95\% confidence interval, and power.
+\paragraph*{Performance metrics} We report absolute bias, variance, coverage of the 95\% confidence interval (and it's Monte Carlo SE as discussed in Table 6 of \cite{morris2019}), and power.
 Power was calculated for each estimator in Table~\ref{table_methods} using a Wald test statistic, testing the null hypothesis $\satett(v,1) = 0$ against the two-sided alternative.
 The proportion of simulations in which the resulting p-value was less than 0.05 is reported as the estimated power.
 We provide the data generating processes for scenario (2) and (3) in the appendix.